sierkov/daedalus-turbo/README.md

 # Features
 Currently supported:
-- Incremental synchronization and indexing of compressed blockchain data over the Internet
+- Incremental synchronization of compressed blockchain data over the Internet (the Turbo protocol)
-- Incremental synchronization and indexing using the Cardano Network protocol
+- Incremental synchronization using the normal Cardano Network protocol (no compression)
-- Incremental synchronization and indexing from a local Cardano Node instance
+- Incremental synchronization from a local Cardano Node instance
-- Parallelized Ouroboros Praos data validation
+- Parallelized Ouroboros Praos data validation (full concensus validation)
 - Ouroboros Genesis chain selection rule when synchronizing with a Cardano Network peer
-- Reconstruction of balances and transaction histories of stake addresses
-- Reconstruction of balances and transaction histories of payment addresses
+- Interactive reconstruction of balances and transaction histories of stake and payment addresses
-- Direct history reconstruction from compressed blockchain data
+- Compressed local storage of blockchain data (compression ratio ~4.5x)
-- Quick search for transaction data
+- Interactive search for transaction data
 - ADA and non-ADA assets
 - Blockchain Explorer Desktop User Interface
-- Dynamic querying of nodes using the Cardano network protocol

 In active development:
 - Validation of Plutus and other scripts
+- Support for Cardano Chang hard fork

 As the project matures and moves through its [roadmap](#roadmap), the list of supported features will grow.

 # Requirements
-- 8+-core CPU
+- a modern CPU with 8+ physical cores (will refuse to work on anything weaker than an Orange Pi 5 Plus)
 - 16+GB of RAM (The more cores a CPU has, the more RAM is needed)
 - a fast SSD with ~80GB of free space:
   - ~60GB for the compressed blockchain data and search indices